Michael Koppy

 I regularly walk out of movies 20 minutes or so after they’ve started—or if with a friend, attempt to stoically endure without checking my watch every two minutes.
 (Keep in mind these are generally free industry screenings; damned if I’m gonna pay $15 for the almost invariably vapid industrial detritus of desperate Hollywood incompetents and indie wannabes.)
 And—perhaps I shouldn’t divulge this?—rarely listen to other than classical music; the Medieval, Renaissance and Baroque periods generally being my most favored.
 Yet I treasure silence the most; and always, always have.

 Finally, since this is a bio, perhaps a note on some organizations to which I belong is appropriate.
-Unions are what built the middle class in America—brought about the 8-hour work day and the 40-hour work week, profoundly safer working conditions, paid vacations, maternity leave and sick days, increased productivity, the end of child labor, and a whole lot more that’s good, valuable and just plain right.
+Unions are what built the middle class in America—brought about the 8-hour work day and the 40-hour work week, profoundly safer working conditions, paid vacations, maternity leave and sick days, increased productivity, the end of child labor, and a whole lot more that’s good, valuable and just plain morally right.
 And while I’ve certainly got complaints about each one of ’em to which I myself belong—sometimes big complaints—I’m still very much a proud member of the Director’s Guild of America (DGA); the Stage Directors and Choreographers Society (SDCS); the International Alliance of Theatrical Stage Employees (IATSE); the American Society of Composers, Authors and Publishers (ASCAP); and the Industrial Workers of the World (IWW).

 Recently, at home, working on a new song with backup singers Pochiko the Wonderdog and Tama-chan.
 There’s a cold beer on a small table off to my right.
 Pochiko the Wonderdog is an alto with a solid belt—especially noticable when the mailman comes by—and Tama is essentially a coloratura mezzo-soprano.
 This shot may have actually been taken immediately before they launch into their own favorite song—well, most enthusiastically and regularly performed, certainly—called "Hey, Is It Time to Eat Yet?!?"